kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 2. Make sure to get the **host key**, otherwise you wont be able to claim host share the screen and start the recording

 ### Pre-Meeting
+1. Add a new blank agenda entry to the meeting notes by copying the template and editing the details accordingly.
-1. Announce the release team meeting about an hour before in the sig-release slack channel.
+2. Announce the release team meeting about an hour before in the sig-release slack channel.

 ```txt
 Hi folks!
 The release meeting takes place 1 hour from now